lightning/bolts/03-transactions.md

 #### Example

-For example, suppose that we have a `feerate-per-kw` of 5000, a `dust-limit` of 546 satoshis, and commitment transaction with:
+For example, suppose that we have a `feerate-per-kw` of 5000, a `dust-limit-satoshis` of 546 satoshis, and commitment transaction with:
 * 2 offered HTLCs of 5000000 and 1000000 millisatoshis (5000 and 1000 satoshis)
 * 2 received HTLCs of 7000000 and 800000 millisatoshis (7000 and 800 satoshis)